-Hari Kondabolu on “The Problem with Apu” And Why Representation Matters
+Hari Kondabolu On “The Problem With Apu” And Why Representation Matters

 “I don’t think it’s acceptable–it’s just there,” Kondabolu says.
 “This form of racism just got grandfathered into The Simpsons in 1989 and has hung around ever since.
 It’s like how Columbus clearly killed and enslaved tons of people, and yet we celebrate Columbus Day.
 Even if we got rid of Columbus Day, it still kind of hangs on because it’s in the DNA.”

 The culture lately makes Kondabolu feel more hopeful about representation in the future, though.
 The Big Sick was a hit.
-Mindy Kaling in starring in a mega-budget adaptation of A Wrinkle in Time.
+Mindy Kaling is starring in a mega-budget adaptation of A Wrinkle in Time.
 Hasan Minhaj had a hit solo show on Netflix.
 Aziz Ansari is winning Emmys for co-creating and starring in Master of None.
-However, there’s only so hopeful he can feel at this moment in time.
+However, there’s only so much hope that he can feel at this moment in time.

 “From a South Asian perspective, there’s definitely a lot more happening,” Kondabolu says.
 “I see friends getting tons of work, which is great, and the work isn’t humiliating.
 It’s weird, though, because everything is being tempered to some degree by Nazis marching.”